digipolisantwerp/chatbot_service_nodejs/README.md

 # Chatbot Smart Widget BFF (Node)

 This is a Node.js backend service library to create a BFF service for the Chatbot Smart Widget.
-The widget provides a picker field to choose a person from a list of contacts.
-This service is matched by a [corresponding UI](https://github.com/digipolisantwerp/contact-picker_widget_angular).
+The widget provides a chat interface.

 There is a **demo service**, see below for instructions on running it.